 by Dan Zeff

-A girl can create a lifestyle for her doll.
-For the outdoor doll, there is an outdoor tent and a hiking outfit.
-For the horse loving doll, how about a stable with swinging doors and supplies like a make-believe water trough and hay bales?
-For the musical doll, there is a baby grand piano and cello and guitar sets.
-For the doll’s domestic comfort, the girl can select from a line of household furniture, including a dining room set, beds and bedding, and chrome 1940’s style table and chairs.
+Chicago –American Girl allows its customers to virtually create a lifestyle for each doll.
+For the outdoors doll, there is the great outdoors tent and a hiking outfit.
+For the horse loving doll, how about a stable with swinging doors and supplies like a make believe water trough and hay bales?
+For the musical doll there is a baby grand piano ($150) and cello and guitar sets.
+Maybe the most impressive accessory is Julie’s Car Wash, consisting of a 1974 Volkswagen Beetle that can seat two dolls plus a working radio ($350).
+For the doll’s home environment the girl can select from an elaborate line of furniture, including a dining room set, beds and bedding, and chrome 1940’s style table and chairs.

 American Girl constantly introduces new dolls.
 Earlier dolls often go “in the vault,” meaning they are discontinued.
 These dolls can become collector’s items and command high prices on the open market.
-But girls typically bond with their dolls to the point that they wouldn’t think of parting with them, even as the children age into their teens and beyond.
-My grand daughter bought a doll several years ago.
-She is now in college and her doll-playing days obviously are over.
+But girls typically bond with their dolls to the point that they wouldn’t think of parting with them, even as the girls age into their teens and beyond.
+My granddaughter bought a doll several years ago.
+She is now in high school and her doll playing days are over.
 But she’s carefully put her American Girl doll away, intending to pass it one day to a daughter of her own.

-The Chicago American Girl store is located at 835 North Michigan Avenue in Water Tower Place.
+The Chicago American Girl store is located at 835 North Michigan Avenue.
 Hours are Monday through Thursday from 10 a.m. to 8 p.m., Friday and Saturday from 9 a.m. to 9 p.m., and Sunday from 9 a.m. to 6 p.m.
 For information and dining reservations call 877 247 5223.
 Meal reservations should be made well in advance of a visit.

 A rating of 4 stars